frederic-perez/AmE-dictionary/data/dictionary.md

 __pathogens__ _n_
 __pathography__ _n_
 __pathologist__ _n_
-__pathos__ _n_ :nine: /PAY-thahss/ Pathos refers to some element of an experience or of an artistic representation that evokes compassion or pity.
-The word also refers to a feeling of sympathetic pity. _Our knowledge of the hero’s tragic end adds an element of pathos to the story of his early success._ _Ms.
+__pathos__ _n_ :nine::m: /PAY-thahss/ Pathos refers to some element of an experience or of an artistic representation that evokes compassion or pity.
+The word also refers to a feeling of sympathetic pity.
+A quality, as of an experience or a work of art, that arouses feelings of pity, sympathy, tenderness, or sorrow. _Syn_ poignancy _Our knowledge of the hero’s tragic end adds an element of pathos to the story of his early success._ _Ms.
 Merkel is known to be allergic to pathos and big words._
 __patient discharge__ _n_ The formal ending of inpatient care.
 __patient zero__ _n_ (epidemiology) The initial patient in the population of an epidemiological investigation. _Syn_ index case, index patient
 __patina__ _n_ /puh-TEE-nuh/